jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 $ hugo new site site_name
 ```

-There are many other helpful commands that can be used in Hugo projects which can be found <a class="text-blue-700" href="https://gohugo.io/commands/" target="_blank">here</a>.
+There are many other helpful commands that can be used in Hugo projects which can be found [here](https://gohugo.io/commands/).

 Throughout this tutorial I will be using an opinionated folder structure as well as personal practices that I make use of when building projects.